EricWVGG/sanity-instagram-do/README.md

 I haven’t tested this with video posts at all.

 I might bake another version of this that uses NextJS API functions if there’s any interest.
 Unfortunately, my hosts don’t support CRON tasks, but it would work great with Vercel.

+I do wonder if I shouldn’t have just set this up as a NextJS API route, and made the serverless function just do a GET against that endpoint.
+Would make this thing a lot simpler, and move the Instagram logic to a place that’s more easily tested.
+Hm.

 ## Thanks